-The elevator pitch is a summary of what it is about your book, and about you, that means your book will sell.
-It quickly and efficiently shows people that you’re a player, not a dreamer.
-The aim is to get them to read the book – to get on to the next level.
+The elevator pitch summarizes what it is about your book, and about you, that means your book will sell.
+It quickly and efficiently shows people you’re a player, not a dreamer.
+The aim is to get them to read the book – to get to the next level.

 Our elevator pitch has three components:

 Part One of the elevator pitch is the Blockbuster Concept: a single short sentence describing what your book is about.
 A blockbuster concept is one whose themes and appeal are:

 Imagine you have less than ten words to tell your friend why they should go out and buy your book: what will you say?
 That’s your blockbuster concept.

 Can you explain the concept of your novel in less than ten words?
 If you can’t, find out the five ways to Discover Blockbuster Spy Novel Plot Ideas.

 Part Two of the elevator pitch is the Killer Logline, one or two sentences that explain what the main characters and conflict in your novel are.